 Reduction in Horsepower

 The lack of oxygen can also make acceleration sluggish, indicating a reduced horsepower.
 If your car responds slower than usual and jerks while accelerating, it may be due to the lack of air, caused by a potentially bad air filter.
+Lacking air filtration causes build of for debris and oxygen to not be circulating well.

 Strange Engine Sounds

 Usually, when your car is parked, and the engine is idle, you can hear a smooth, humming engine sound.
 However, if you hear or feel unusual vibrations, hiccups, or coughing, while your car idles, it is an indication of a damaged or a dirty spark plug due to a clogged air filter.
+This will be very easily noticeable if you are training your ears to be attentive to it.
+Without any background noise or music on in the vehicle, and a window rolled down, you’ll identify these in a heartbeat.

 Exhaust Pipe Producing Black Smoke